everyday-cc/ai/_news/2023-04-20-ai-terminologies-101-understanding-computer-vision-and-its-applications.md

 ---
 category: news
 title: "AI Terminologies 101: Understanding Computer Vision and Its Applications"
 excerpt: "Computer Vision is a type of artificial intelligence (AI) that enables machines to interpret and understand the visual world.
-Computer Vision algorithms can analyse and extract information from images and videos, including objects, patterns, and facial ..."
+Computer Vision algorithms can analyse and extract information from ..."
 publishedDateTime: 2023-04-20T16:37:00Z
 originalUrl: "https://yourstory.com/2023/04/ai-terminologies-101-understanding-computer-vision"
 webUrl: "https://yourstory.com/2023/04/ai-terminologies-101-understanding-computer-vision"